 JX: I go back to what you’ve said in another interview about creating narratives where you’re at the centre of your own experience, and also what Victoria Sin has said about your work, “self-mythologizing as a survival tactic.”

 ZX: Yeah, which is so real!
 Outside the idea of live performance in my work, I feel like performativity is hyper-important.
 I think that through that act of “lies”-making, there is a sense of dancing with ghosts, and that’s probably why I’m attracted to the idea of shamanism.
 It’s not, like, flirting, but kind of dancing or being in company with your ancestors through re-enactment.

 “How are we able to gain control of our own agency?
 Rather than being consumed, how can people engage with that?”

 JX: I want to touch on the overall Biennale context.
-The theme curated by Ralph Rugoff for the main exhibition is “May you live in interesting times,” a purposeful wink to fake news by using a fake Chinese curse that’s been spread by Western politicians to describe a tumultuous time.
+The exhibition theme curated by Ralph Rugoff is “May you live in interesting times,” intended to be a wink to fake news by using a fake Chinese curse that’s been spread by Western politicians to describe a tumultuous time.
 The exhibition is presented as a counter-offer to that fake news.
 My first reaction was that this title says more about mistranslation and assumptions across cultures than about fake news, but I realized I was disturbed because—as a Chinese person who came to Canada very young—I couldn’t immediately tell if the phrase was made up.